schectma/vuln-bank-467_W26/DOCS/RATE_LIMITING.md

 1) Confirm app is in vulnerable/non-hardened state (check toggle on homepage).
 2) From the homepage, select Login.
 3) With an incorrect password, try to log into the user's test account at least 10 times.
+Open the console and/or network monitor to verify.
 4) Log in using the correct password successfully.

 ## Login Rate Limiting (Mitigation/Hardened)